-The 21st Century CURES Act, signed into law in 2016, requires that States set up an EVV system to verify that services for all Medicaid-funded personal care and home health care services occurred.
-For more detailed information about EVV, please see the EVV FAQs in English or Spanish.
-More information is also available in the “About” section below.
+The 21st Century Cures Act, signed into law in 2016, requires that States set up an electronic system to verify Medicaid-funded personal care and home health care services requiring an in-home visit by a provider.
+For more detailed information about EVV, please see the EVV FAQs in English or Spanish or review the “About” section below.

 Upcoming Office Hours